The other day, as I puttered around the web, I ran into an old friend -- the Amul girl.

 I have been feeling a bit under the weather today, and this has already turned into a super-long post, so I am going to shut up now and get on with the recipe.
 Try it.
 Next time you run into the Amul girl, you'll be going: "Who needs butter?"

 - 1 cup vermicelli noodles (or sub angel hair pasta.
 Break into one-inch pieces.)

 - 4 cups almond milk

-- ½ cup chopped nuts (use a mix or any one of these-- pistachios, cashews, walnuts and almonds)
+- ½ cup chopped nuts (You can use a mix or any one of these-- pistachios, cashews, walnuts and almonds)

-- Heat 1 tsp of oil and add the broken pasta pieces.
+- Heat 1 teaspoon of oil and add the broken vermicelli pieces.
 Roast over a medium flame, stirring frequently, until the pasta gets lightly golden-brown and is evenly toasted.
 Remove to a plate and set aside.

 - Heat the remaining teaspoon of oil and then add the cardamom, nuts and raisins.
 Roast them, stirring frequently, about three to four minutes or until the nuts are lightly golden.

-- Add the almond milk and then the roasted pasta.
+- Add the almond milk and then the roasted vermicelli.

 - Give everything a good stir, bring the mixture to a boil, and let it cook about five minutes.